api-search/explore/_apis/twilio/properties/task-router-openapi.md

           type: string
           $ref: '#/components/schemas/task_enum_status'
           nullable: true
+          description: >-
-          description: 'The current status of the Task''s assignment.
-Can be: `pending`, `reserved`, `assigned`, `canceled`, `wrapping`, or `completed`.'
+            The current status of the Task's assignment.
+Can be: `pending`, `reserved`, `assigned`, `canceled`, `wrapping`, or `completed`.
         attributes:
           type: string
           nullable: true
+          description: >-
-          description: The JSON string with custom attributes of the work. **Note** If this property has been assigned a value, it will only be displayed in FETCH action that returns a single resource.
+            The JSON string with custom attributes of the work. **Note** If this property has been assigned a value, it will only be displayed in FETCH action that returns a single resource.
 Otherwise, it will be null.
           x-twilio:
             pii: